seasidesparrow/acutter/README.md

 ## Features

+The newly cut project will have those:

-- Testing with Pytest using Github actions.
+- Testing with Pytest (locally and using Github actions).
 - Follows the [black] style guide with [flake8] and [isort].
-- Comes with [pre-commit] hook config for black, isort, flake8 and [pyupgrade](https://github.com/asottile/pyupgrade).
 - Style guide enforced on CI.
 - Follow to [the conventional commits][conventional-commits] specification.
 - Automated releasing using [python-semantic-release][python-semantic-release].